microsoft/power-fx-host-samples/Samples/ConsoleREPL/README.md

 After building, run ConsoleREPL from the command line.

-At the prompt, enter `//help` to display helpful information.
-The available function list will vary as functions are added to the core.
-Hosts can add their own functions too.
+At the prompt, enter `Help()` to display helpful information.
+The available function list will vary as functions are added to the core and hosts can add their own functions too (as this sample does).

 Use the `Set` function to create or change a variable's value.
 Variables are typed based on the type of the expression that is fed into them and subsequent Set operations must reaffirm that type.
 For example, `Set( Name, "Fred" )` defines the `Name` variable of type string and sets it to `Fred`.